lickdltd/chorus-dcl/README.md

 Player requires two arguments when being constructed:

 - `stream`: path of the stream connecting to
+- `parcels`:

 #### Basic

-This example uses Player to initialise, start and stop the player as well as initiate the heartbeat for the whole scene:
+This example uses Player to initialise, connect and disconnect the player as well as initiate the heartbeat for the whole scene:

 ```ts
 import * as chorus from '@lickdltd/chorus-dcl'